Pictures of Different Types of Ants:

 White Footed Ants are black ants with white “feet”.
 Nests are usually outside, numerous, and often in trees or shrubs, or in spaces above the ground in structures.
 Nests can be found in hollow branches, and in any small spaces that might accommodate a pocket of ants, including under potted plants, in leaf litter, in the bases of palm fronds or banana leaves, between cut logs, in yard toys, in old termite galleries, under bark, behind hurricane shutter brackets, under fascia boards, and between bricks.
 Nests are readily abandoned and relocated when disturbed.
 Colonies can have many hundreds of queens, spread out among many sub colonies.

 * Thanks to the University of Florida for photos and information.

 ** Also a big thanks to Greg Narvas for his great ant picture.

-We are delighted to provide 100% satisfaction guaranteed services in West Palm Beach, Fort Lauderdale, Jupiter, Stuart, Palm City and Wellington.
+We are delighted to provide 100% satisfaction guaranteed ant pest control services in Boca Raton, Lake Worth, Palm Beach Gardens, Boynton Beach, Delray Beach, West Palm Beach, Fort Lauderdale, Jupiter, Stuart, Palm City and Wellington.
 With one call you will experience the benefits of our 25 years of superior service in Pest Control, Lawn and Ornamental, Residential Wild Animal Removal for your Residential, Commercial or Equestrian Facility.